numba/numba/docs/source/extending/overloading-guide.rst

   sake of readability, you can make use of the ``register_jitable`` decorator.
   This will make those functions available from within your ``jit`` decorated functions.

+* The Numba continuous integration (CI) setup  tests a wide variety of NumPy versions---you'll sometimes be alerted to a change in behaviour back in some previous NumPy version.
+If you can find supporting evidence in the NumPy change log / repo, then you'll need to decide whether to branch logic and attempt to replicate the logic across versions, or use a version gate (with associated wording in the docs) to advertise that Numba replicates NumPy from v1.11 onwards, for example.

 * You can look at the Numba source code for inspiration, much of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
 Good